oracle-livelabs/oci/oci-cis-landing-zone/05-exadata-compartment/exadata.md

 ## Next Step

-In the next session, we will expand on the Hub & Spoke architecture by creating a DMZ VCN.
+In the next session, we will see how to use the compliance checker script included in the Landing Zone to monitor CIS compliance in OCI.